-I. Aesthetics Woul d the pro ject: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Have a s substantial adverse effect on a scenic vista? b) including tially damage off-reservation scenic resources, g, but not limited to, trees, rock outcroppings, and buildings within a state scenic highway? c) would ad new source of substantial light or glare, which dversely affect day or nighttime views of historics or views in the area?
+I. Aesthetics Woul ld the proj ect: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Have a s substantial adverse effect on a scenic vista? b) including tially damage off-reservation scenic resources, g, but not limited to, trees, rock outcroppings, and buildings within a state scenic highway? c) would ad new source of substantial light or glare, which dversely affect day or nighttime views of historics or views in the area?
 II.
-Agricultural and Forest Resources Woul d the pro ject: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) their loca off-reser changes in the existing environment, which, due to ation or nature, could result in conversion of vation farmland to non-agricultural use or on of off-reservation forest land to non-forest use?
+Agricultural and Forest Resources Woul II.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) their loca off-reser changes in the existing environment, which, due to ation or nature, could result in conversion of vation farmland to non-agricultural use or on of off-reservation forest land to non-forest use?
 III.
-Air Quality Woul d the pro ject: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Conflict quality p with or obstruct implementation of the applicable air lan?
+Air Quality Woul III. - Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact